genoma/vim-g/README.md

 ![genoma's vim](screen.png)

-**This Vim configuration is basically a backup of my setup, it comprehends a carefully chosen selection of plugins and settings that are used mainly for sass/coffeescript/html editing.**
+**This Vim configuration is basically a backup of my setup, it comprehends a carefully chosen selection of plugins and settings that are used mainly for sass/less/coffeescript/html editing.**

 # INFORMATIONS

-This setup has been tested with Vim compiled from source with **Lua, Ruby, Python**, latest iTerm2 nightly build and Homebrew on OSX.
+This setup has been tested with Vim compiled from source with **Lua, Ruby, Python**, latest iTerm2 test release and Homebrew on OSX Mavericks.

 ## BASIC STEPS